sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-23-naples-pompeii.md

 ![Alt text](/images/travel4/PXL_20231125_094327565.jpg)

 My favorite part was a giant dome with concrete ribs.
-It diveded the roof into 8 parts and gave an impression of (or reall it was) a incredibly intricate roof that was staying up based on a lot of geometry.
+It divided the roof into 8 parts and gave an impression of (or really it was) a incredibly intricate roof that was staying up based on a lot of geometry.

 ![Alt text](/images/travel4/PXL_20231125_100051556.MP.jpg)